 Applicability: Re-registered name collisions

-Re-registered name collisions can occur when someone fails to renew a domain and subsequently someone else acquires the same domain.
+Re-registered name collisions can occur when someone fails to renew a domain and someone else subsequently acquires the same domain.
 This topic was extensively discussed in SAC 010 [23] and SAC 011 [24], both from June 2006.

 SAC 010 provided information and guidance for registrants.
 From SAC 010: “…registrants may not appreciate that expired domain names are commonly registered to another registrant within a few weeks or months of the date of expiry of the domain name registration agreement.
 The new registrant may not use the domain name for the same purposes as a former registrant.
 Incidents show that previously registered domain names may be exploited, at the expense of the reputation of a former registrant.
 In this Advisory we refer to this form unexpected consequence as reputational harm.”